 For incoming visiting Fellows from external organisations - salary costs may be eligible.
 Please see A.4 (Eligible Costs) for further guidance.
-However, these costs will need clear justification explaining why the non-academic partner is not covering the costs.

-A.3 Eligibility
+A.3.
+Eligibility

-- Applications are welcomed from members of any department or faculty at the Social Sciences Division, but also social scientists working in other Divisions at the University of Oxford. - Applications are also welcomed from members of any department or faculty at the Humanities Division.
+- Applications are welcomed from members of any department or faculty at the University of Oxford.
 Approval from the Head of Department is required. - Many departments have internal eligibility criteria, approval processes and other guidelines to which all applicants should adhere.
-Please consult your departmental administrator further information. - All applications must include at least one external non-academic partner organisation. - The Principal Investigator must hold an academic post or be a PI on a research contract awarded competitively and intended to enable the holder to establish an independent research career.
-If you are in any doubt of your eligibility, please contact impact@socsci.ox.ac.uk for clarification. - An Academic Lead on a fixed term contract must ensure their current contract extends significantly beyond the proposed project end date.

-- Early Career Researchers (ECRs) may not serve as Academic Leads but may apply as KE Fellows.
+Please consult your departmental administrator for internal deadlines and further information. - All applications must include at least one external non-academic partner organisation. - The Principal Investigator must hold an academic post or be a PI on a research contract awarded competitively and intended to enable the holder to establish an independent research career.
+If you are in any doubt of your eligibility, please contact impact@socsci.ox.ac.uk for clarification. - An Academic Lead on a fixed term contract must ensure their current contract extends significantly beyond the proposed project end date. - Early Career Researchers (ECRs) may not serve as Academic Leads but may apply as KE Fellows.
 ECRs are defined as being within four years of the submission of their doctoral thesis.
-This limit can be extended in exceptional circumstances e.g., extended periods of illness, maternity or paternity leave, etc. - A KE Fellow should be an academic employed by a department or faculty who will spend time working closely with or be embedded within an external non-academic organisation/s or a practitioner from the partner organisation who will spend time at the University. - o Early Career Researchers (ECRs) may apply as KE Fellows - DPhil students are only eligible to apply as an ECR KE Fellow if they have submitted their thesis and are awaiting examination at the point their project will commence.
-Masters students are not eligible to apply. - College-based academics at Oxford wishing to serve as Academic Leads or KE Fellows must apply via a department or faculty.
+This limit can be extended in exceptional circumstances e.g., extended periods of illness, maternity or paternity leave, etc. - A KE Fellow should be an academic employed by a department or faculty who will spend time working closely with or be embedded within an external non-academic organisation/s or a practitioner from the partner organisation who will spend time at the University - o Early Career Researchers (ECRs) may apply as KE Fellows - DPhil students are only eligible to apply as an ECR KE Fellow if they will have submitted their thesis and are awaiting examination at the point their project will commence.
+Masters students are not eligible to apply. - College-based academics at Oxford wishing to serve as an Academic Leads or KE Fellows must apply via a department or faculty.
 Awards can only be held in departments or faculties, not in colleges. - Retired and Emeritus Fellows are ineligible. - Project staff not already employed by the University must be able to demonstrate their eligibility to work in the United Kingdom. - NB: If you move to another university during the course of your project, your funding will not transfer with you.

-A.4 Eligible costs
+A.4.
+Eligible costs